 GVR Membership Fees:

-If you’re new to Green Valley and purchasing a home with a deed-restricted GVR membership, you’ll pay a new member fee of $2,474 at close of escrow, plus an annual dues of $493.
-The transaction will also be assessed a transfer fee of $350, which can be negotiated between buyer and seller.
+If you’re new to Green Valley and purchasing a home with GVR membership, you’ll pay a one-time “New Member Capital Fee” of $2,616 at close of escrow, plus an annual dues of $493.
+The transaction will also be assessed a one-time transfer fee of $350.

-If you’re an existing GVR member and moving out of the area or from one GVR deed-restricted property to another, you’ll be assessed the $350 transfer fee (which can be negotiated between buyer and seller), and your annual dues will be prorated accordingly.
+If you’re an existing GVR member and moving out of the area, or from one GVR property to another, you’ll be assessed the $350 transfer fee, and your annual dues will be prorated accordingly.

 Recreation and Sports:

 GVR members have access to heated indoor and outdoor swimming pools, spas and state-of-the-art aerobic and weight resistance equipment at the many GVR fitness centers.
 Other facilities include basketball courts, billiards, bocce, horseshoes, pickleball, racquetball, shuffleboard, tennis, table tennis, and water and sand volleyball.

 GVR members can connect with neighbors and meet new friends by joining one of more than 60 activity and social clubs sponsored by GVR.
 Clubs with designation space at GVR centers include the Computer, Lapidary, Photography, Clay, Ceramics, and Woodworkers clubs.
 Other clubs are centered on dance, music, arts and crafts, travel, drama, card games, in addition to sporting clubs and social clubs and gatherings by various states or regions.

 Each Spring, GVR welcomes nearly 1,000 competitors to its annual Senior Games, a month-long event in which adults 50+ compete in more than 30 events.
 Participants hail from more than 37 states, Canada and Mexico.